 - Authors on the final list may be asked to revise their articles (based on feedback from the Editorial Board) and to re-submit within a few weeks.

-- Those authors whose papers have not been accepted will be notified as soon as possible after the February Board meeting.
+Those authors whose papers have (or have not) been accepted will be notified as soon as possible after the February Board meeting.

 In addition you must supply the following :

 - The name(s) of the author or authors plus details of their main academic qualification(s), the name(s) of the organisation(s) to which they are affiliated and their nationality(ies).

 - This should be a brief synopsis of your article of approximately 150-250 words.

 - +/- 10 keywords or search terms.
 Do not include ‘intangible cultural heritage’, ‘intangible heritage’ or ‘ICH’ as keywords.

 - A brief biography of no more than 150-200 words, listing academic qualifications, posts held, current post and research interests should be supplied (see previous issues of the IJIH for examples).